canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

         1. [Deployment](#term-deployment) of [Charmed Kubernetes](#term-cdk) in at least the minimum deployment configuration, or a kubeadm-deployed cluster of unmodified upstream Kubernetes binaries as published by the CNCF deployed on Ubuntu as base OS validated by Canonical.
         2. Highly-Available control plane either deployed using Charms in the Charmed Kubernetes reference architecture or in a similar fashion using kubeadm.
         3. Support must be purchased for all nodes in the supported Kubernetes cluster.
         4. Supported versions of Kubernetes include the current stable minor release and the two most recent minor releases in the stable release channel.
-Additional information can be found at: [https://ubuntu.com/kubernetes/docs/supported-versions](https://ubuntu.com/kubernetes/docs/supported-versions)
+Additional information can be found at: [ubuntu.com/kubernetes/docs/supported-versions](https://ubuntu.com/kubernetes/docs/supported-versions)
         5. For any deployment of Charmed Kubernetes carried out by Canonical while under contract for a deployment, which result in the customisation of any Charms, the customisation will be supported for 90 days after completion of the deployment.
     2. Unless Full-Stack Support requirements are met, support is limited to:
         1. The software packages and Charms necessary for running Charmed Kubernetes.
         2. Kubernetes clusters deployed using kubeadm utilising the software packages available from apt.kubernetes.io.
         3. Bug-fix support in the supplied software artefacts by Canonical during the Ubuntu LTS.
 3. Ubuntu Legal Assurance programme.
 The customer is entitled to participate in the Ubuntu Assurance Programme, subject to its terms and conditions.
 Canonical may update the Assurance Programme and its terms periodically.
-The current Ubuntu Assurance Programme and its IP indemnification terms are available at Canonical's Ubuntu Assurance page:[ http://www.ubuntu.com/legal/ubuntu-advantage/assurance](http://www.ubuntu.com/legal/ubuntu-advantage/assurance)
+The current Ubuntu Assurance Programme and its IP indemnification terms are available at Canonical's Ubuntu Assurance page: [ubuntu.com/legal/ubuntu-advantage/assurance](https://ubuntu.com/legal/ubuntu-advantage/assurance)

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>